we built an art community starting with our 'ohana first

 Hano's office is located at Keawanui fishpond, an 800 year old fishpond on the island of Moloka'i. it is here that Hui o Kuapa established a Hawaiian learning Center for all ages and origins to learn about Aloha 'Aina practices.
 Visit

-Hanohano explains how indigenous knowledge holds the key to understanding our environment.
+Hanohano Naehu explains why indigenous knowledge is crucial in understanding our environment.

 Kahale rehearsing their original song, "Let the Water Flow," with his mom, Maile and dad, Hanohano.

-Kapili'ula is a multi-disciplined artist and a junior at Moloka'i High School.
+Kapili'ula is a multi-disciplined artist and a graduate of Moloka'i High School.
 Her natural born gift of vision is reflected in her spoken word poetry, creative writing and painting.
-Her goals include attending college to major in Art and owning a Gallery and Art studio for the community one day.
+She will be attending Princeton University to major in Creative Writing and Visual Arts.
+She dreams of owning a community art-hub on Moloka'i one day.
 She designs for their family clothing business, MYLEI.
 Kapili'ula is also an art instructor for the Moloka'inuiahina Project.